Also Known As

 Lovastatin (active ingredient), Monascus purpureus (mold used in processing)

 Red Yeast Rice (RYR) is a rice product fermented by bacteria that contains the drug lovastatin, and is currently the most effective naturally occurring statin.
 It is able, like most statins, to reduce circulating cholesterol levels.

-This page features 59 unique references to scientific papers.
+Our evidence based analysis features 59 unique references to scientific papers.

 Follow this Page for updates

 Lovastatin (active ingredient), Monascus purpureus (mold used in processing)

 Yeah... critical information right here.
 There might not be any lovastatin in your RYR product which would basically mean that it loses its main bioactive.

 As cholesterol synthesis is comparatively lower in skeletal muscle relative to other organs, it is thought to be dependent on serum uptake.
 The fibroblast LDL receptor appears to be half-saturated at subphysiological levels of LDL, around 30 μg/mL and deletion of this receptor doesn't appear to influence intracellular cholesterol significantly.